 Twentieth Century Glass Makers

 Despite stained glass production declining in the 20th century, beautiful windows were still made.
-The Arts & Craft movement continued to influence design early in the 20th century, e.g. in the cathedral (North Transept west wall) is a memorial window by Morris & co very much in the style of Burne Jones.
-However by the 1920s it had developed into Art Deco, as exemplified by the depiction of St Margaret of Antioch at Burnham Norton.
+The Arts & Craft movement continued to influence design early in the century, e.g. in the cathedral (North Transept West 1) is a memorial window by Morris & Co very much in the style of Burne Jones.
+However, by the 1920s it had developed into Art Deco, as exemplified by the depiction of St Margaret of Antioch at Burnham Norton.
 As the century progressed an amalgam of styles emerged, truly giving something for everyone.
 Fine examples of 20th-century windows can be viewed throughout the county including work by the following:

 G King & Son

-Although Norwich was not a national centre of glass making in the twentieth century one firm had a strong national reputation.
+Although Norwich was not a centre of glass making in the 20th century, one firm had a strong national reputation.

 G. King & Son (Lead Glaziers) Ltd was founded in 1927 after the closure of J & J King, the shared name was a pure coincidence.
 George set up the firm assisted by his 15 year old son Denis.
-They were renowned for the quality of their work and especially from 1945 onwards they not only worked extensively across Norfolk but also on prestigious collections including : the glass at Winchester College Chapel, Kings College Chapel Cambridge and Merton College Chapel Oxford.
+They were renowned for the quality of their work.
+From 1945 onwards they not only worked extensively across Norfolk but also on prestigious collections including: the glass at Winchester College Chapel, Kings College Chapel Cambridge and Merton College Chapel Oxford.

-As demand fell for new windows, under the guidance of Denis King the firm evolved to specialize in restoration and conservation so it was natural when the Glaziers Trust was set up at York in 1967, and the Cathedral workshops at Cantebury that he was called in as technical consultant.
+As demand fell for new windows, under the guidance of Denis King the firm evolved to specialize in restoration and conservation, and so it was natural when the Glaziers Trust was set up at York in 1967 and the Cathedral workshops at Cantebury that he was called in by both organisationsa as a technical consultant.

 When Denis King retired, the firm was led by his son Michael who carried on the firm’s traditions.
 Michael made the outstanding east window in St Margaret de Westwick (Norwich).
 The firm finally closed in 2003 with the retirement of Michael – which truly was the end of an era.